jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 **Book III—Bumblebee Economics:** Once we combine technological self-awareness with ideology-free tool selection, we can create an economy as adaptive as life itself.
 Nature shows us the way.
 Her diverse biological species create collaborative ecosystems through simple rules of interaction.
 Bumblebee Economics applies this wisdom to our technological world.
 While we have already developed some open-source and interoperable technologies like USB and Bluetooth, we need an economic philosophy that accelerates their use to create a freely evolving technological ecosystem.

 The goal is to create an ecosystem similar to Apple's, but more decentralized and dynamic: imagine medical records seamlessly flowing between a doctor's office, pharmacy, and your smartphone.
 All this via independent, yet standardized, programs that can evolve independently.
 Like bees and flowers co-evolving in a symbiotic relationship, this framework would enable technologies to adapt and grow, with users benefiting from increasingly capable and interconnected systems.
-With this approach, we can finally add to the Industrial Age's mass-production of generic adaptations to find countless untapped niches via the era of mass collaboration in the Internet Age.
+With this mindset, we can finally add to the Industrial Age's mass-production of generic adaptations to find countless untapped niches via the era of mass collaboration in the Internet Age.

 `Understand yourself → Learn to use different tools → Work effectively with others`